 - Form close and secure relationships with others

-- Feel safe to learn and explore his environment
+- Feel safe to learn and explore their environment

 Early mental health impacts all areas of a child’s life, now and in the future.

 Loving Care (0-2 year old)